cagilceren/PHP---Simple-TODO-List---REST-API/README.md

 This project is created as a part of self-learning.

-In this project, I have created REST API Service for a TODO App.
+In this project, I have created REST API Service for a TO-DO App.

 ## Build With